Iron-Panthers/FRC-2022/README.md

 ### Before working: make sure you have the 2022 tools:

-- WPILib: download the latest release from [allwpilib](https://github.com/wpilibsuite/allwpilib/tags).
+- WPILib: download the latest release from [allwpilib](https://github.com/wpilibsuite/allwpilib/releases/latest).
 Run installer executable.
 Should include VS Code + extensions
   - using provided vscode is easier, but not ideal for everyone - it is optional
   - if you want to use your own vscode, just follow steps below to get extension running
 - if you want to install VS Code extension separately, or for your own vscode instance
+  - check if the version in the vscode store is up to date
+    - if it is, install from there, make life easy
+    - if not, do the following
-  - download the latest .vsix release from [vscode-wpilib](https://github.com/wpilibsuite/vscode-wpilib/tags)
+  - download the latest .vsix release from [vscode-wpilib](https://github.com/wpilibsuite/vscode-wpilib/releases/latest)
   - open vscode
   - trigger command, which is ``ctrl shift p`` on linux
   - type install from and select vsix